hafenkran/duckdb-bigquery/README.md

 │    13 │ quack quack 🦆 │ 2024-05-19 10:25:44 UTC  │
 └───────┴────────────────┴──────────────────────────┘
 ```

+> By default, `bigquery_query` now uses the optimized Arrow-based implementation (formerly `bigquery_arrow_scan`).
+You can set `engine='v1'` to use the legacy implementation if needed.
+For backwards compatibility, the separate `bigquery_arrow_scan` function is still available and now behaves identically to the default `bigquery_scan`.

 The function supports filter pushdown by accepting [row restriction filter statements](https://cloud.google.com/bigquery/docs/reference/storage/rpc/google.cloud.bigquery.storage.v1#google.cloud.bigquery.storage.v1.ReadSession.TableReadOptions) as an optional argument.
 These filters are passed directly to BigQuery and restrict which rows are transfered from the source table.
 For example: